paulgarces/Youtube-NLP-Analysis/README.md

 ## 🎵 Cluster 1: Music Videos & Lyrics

-This cluster primarily consists of music-related content**, including official music videos, lyric videos, live performances, and remixes.
+This cluster primarily consists of music-related content, including official music videos, lyric videos, live performances, and remixes.
 It features a variety of genres, artists, and collaborations, often tagged with terms like "official video", "ft." (featuring), "lyrics", and "remix".
 The content also includes trending songs, new releases, and live concerts.

 **Top Keywords:** `video`, `ft`, `music`, `audio`, `feat`